Bilinear CNNs for Fine-grained Visual Recognition

 We experiment on three texture datasets -- the \emph{Describable Texture Dataset}~(DTD)~\cite{cimpoi14describing}, \textit{Flickr Material Dataset} (FMD)~\cite{sharan09material}, and \emph{KTH-TISP2-b} (KTH-T2b)~\cite{caputo05class}.
 DTD consists of 5640 images labeled with 47 describable texture attributes.
 FMD consists of 10 material categories, each of which contains 100 images.
 Unlike DTD and FMD where images are collected from the Internet, KTH-T2b contains 4752 images of 11 materials captured under controlled scale, pose, and illumination.
 The KTH-T2b dataset splits the images into four samples for each category.
 We follow the standard protocol by training on one sample and test on the remaining three.
 On DTD and FMD, we randomly divide the dataset into 10 splits and report the mean accuracy across splits.
 Besides these, we also evaluate our models on \textit{MIT indoor scene} dataset~\cite{quattoni09recognizing}.
 Indoor scenes are weakly structured and orderless texture representations have been shown to be effective here.
 The dataset consists of 67 indoor categories and a defined training and test split.

-We compare \bcnn[D,D] to \dcnn[D] without domain specific fine-tuning.
-Prior work~\cite{cimpoi2016} has shown that Fisher-vector representation with CNN filterbank responses achieve state-of-the-art results on various texture recognition benchmarks.
-Table~\ref{tab:texture_scale} shows the results obtained by features extracted in single scale and by combining features from multiple scales $2^s, s\in$ \{1.5:-0.5:-3\} relative to the 224$\times$224 image using \bcnn and \dcnn representations.
+We compare \bcnn to the prior state-of-the-art approach of FV pooling of CNN features~\cite{cimpoi2016} using the VGG-D network.
+These results are without fine-tuning.
+On the MIT indoor dataset fine-tuning B-CNNs leads to a small improvement $72.8\% \rightarrow 73.8\%$ using \emph{relu5\_3} at $s=1$, while on the other datasets the improvements were negligible, likely due to the relatively small size of these datasets.
+Table~\ref{tab:texture_scale} shows the results obtained by features from a single scale and features from multiple scales $2^s, s\in$ \{1.5:-0.5:-3\} relative to the 224$\times$224 image using B-CNN and FV representations.